computersarecool/night_walker/README.md

     (copy service files to /etc/systemd/system)
     npm run-script copyServices

-    (from the client directory gulp)
+    (from the client directory, gulp)
     prep, cdnMin, aws tasks

 #### Bonus Material
 ##### Additional Media Concepts
   - Black and white stripes as background on gallery
-  - fruity background on shop images
+  - fruit background images on shop images

 ###### Ongoing QUESTIONS:
 - MongoDB
-  - How do enterprise sized businesses upload data
+  - How do enterprise sized businesses upload data?

 - Angular
   - Pages like 'About' do not need a controller - do we use a null controller?
-  - Best way to be able to reach routes when using a CDN
+  - Best way to be able to reach routes when using a CDN?
   - What does compile do in a directive?
   - Why is link returned in directive?